zjshi/gt-pro/README.md

 ### The simplest use:
 `GT_Pro genotype -d /path/to/dbname path/to/input.fastq.gz`

+Note:

-Note: By default the output file can be found in your current directory and named to path_to_input__gtpro__dbname.tsv.lz4
+* By default the output file can be found in your current directory and named to path_to_input__gtpro__dbname.tsv.lz4

-A long name like path_to_input__gtpro__dbname.tsv.lz4 is a purposeful design to help avoid accidental file overwriting.
+* A long name like path_to_input__gtpro__dbname.tsv.lz4 is a purposeful design to help avoid accidental file overwriting.

-The file type .tsv.lz4 reveals that the output is in the format of tab-separated values and compressed with lz4 algorithm.
+* The file type .tsv.lz4 reveals that the output is in the format of tab-separated values and compressed with lz4 algorithm.

 Question: how to find the dbname?
 A: In a directory hosting a GT-Pro database, highly likily in your current directory, you may see two or all of four following files:
-	[dbname]_optimized_db_kmer_index.bin
-    [dbname]_optimized_db_snps.bin
+* `[dbname]_optimized_db_kmer_index.bin`
+* `[dbname]_optimized_db_snps.bin`
-    [dbname]_optimized_db_lmer_index_xx.bin, xx is a two-digit number, e.g. 30
+* `[dbname]_optimized_db_lmer_index_xx.bin`, xx is a two-digit number, e.g. 30
-    [dbname]_optimized_db_mmer_bloom_yy.bin, yy is also a two-digit number, e.g. 35
+* `[dbname]_optimized_db_mmer_bloom_yy.bin`, yy is also a two-digit number, e.g. 35
 dbname is all the characters in the brackets while brakets itself not included.

 Question: how many CPUs does GT-Pro use by default?
 A: By defauly, GT-Pro automatically detects the number of available CPUs in a computing environment and then uses all of them

 Question: why does GT-Pro mentioning 'Skipped x input files due to pre-existing results.'
 A: GT-Pro automatically detects whether there is a conflict on the location it is about to write an output file.
 There a conflict exists, GT-Pro will by default cautiously skip output writing.
 You may have a quick check and manually resolve the confict, or use the -f flag to overwrite pre-existing files.

 ### The simplest use + use a certain number of CPUs:
 `GT_Pro genotype -d /path/to/dbname -t 8 path/to/input.fastq.gz`

+Note:

-Note: You may consult this example if you do not want to let GT-Pro use all of CPUs.
+* You may consult this example if you do not want to let GT-Pro use all of CPUs.

-The flag of -t can be used for designating a maximum number of CPUs GT-Pro uses.
+* The flag of -t can be used for designating a maximum number of CPUs GT-Pro uses.

-For performance reasons, we recommend never supplying -t with a number more than the total number of CPUs in a computing environment
+* For performance reasons, we recommend never supplying -t with a number more than the total number of CPUs in a computing environment

 ### Genotype more than one sample/metagenome:
 `GT_Pro genotype -d /path/to/dbname path/to/input1.fastq.gz path/to/input2.fastq.gz path/to/input3.fastq.gz ...`

+Note:
-Note: by default all the output files can be found in your current directory and each is named similiarly as the single input use.
+* by default all the output files can be found in your current directory and each is named similiarly as the single input use.

 ### Genotype more than one sample/metagenome with mixed file types (e.g. .gz, .lz4, .bz2):
 `GT_Pro genotype -d /path/to/dbname path/to/input1.fastq.gz path/to/input2.fastq.lz4 path/to/input3.fq.bz2 ...`